annethsivakumar/annethsivakumar/README.md

 - 👋 Hi, I’m Anneth Sivakumar!
 - 👀 I’m interested in Data Science, Software Development, and Statistics.
-- 🌱 I’m currently learning Data Science, Computer Science, and AI.
+- 🌱 I’m currently learning languages such as R and SQL.

 <!---
 annethsivakumar/annethsivakumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.